Venezuelan Food: 19 Dishes to try in Venezuela or at Home

 Corn has been harvested in Venezuela for centuries and still plays a major role in its food scene.
 Many dishes comprise corn flour, providing a simple base to add an array of ingredients and spices.
 The end result is a varied and celebrated cuisine.

-This leads to travelers returning home not only inspired by the local flavor but how easy it is to recreate some of the best Venezuelan food in their own kitchen.
+This leads to travelers returning home not only inspired by the local flavor but also by how easy it is to recreate some of the best Venezuelan food in their own kitchen.

 Traditional Venezuelan Cuisine

 Latin America has some of the most delicious food in the world.
-But unfortunately, places like Peru and Venezuela are often overlooked.
-When we visited this area of the world we made sure to dig into some of the traditional dishes that give you a real feel for the area.
+Unfortunately, places like Peru and Venezuela are often overlooked.
+When we visited this area, we made sure to dig into some of the traditional dishes that give you a real feel for the area.
 We highlight the tastiest Venezuelan foods below.

 1. Tequenos (Venezuelan Cheese Sticks)